Yamaha TZR125

 The Yamaha TZR125 is a two-stroke 125 cc sports motorcycle made for the European and South East Asian markets which uses the YPVS.
 The TZR125 was produced from 1987 and spanned two generations until the late 1990s each with a number of variants and sub variants.

-The Yamaha TZR125 can be seen in Wong Kar-Wai’s Fallen Angels where actor and singer Takeshi Kaneshiro drives it.
+The Yamaha TZR125 can be seen in Wong Kar-Wai's Fallen Angels where actor and singer Takeshi Kaneshiro rides it.

 First generation

 Yamaha introduced the TZR125 in 1987 and production ended in 1992.
 It is identified by the single square headlight at the front of the box fairing, clip-ons located on top of the yoke, single seat and conventional forks.

 Later TZR's can be identified by three-spoke alloy wheels and a rear disc brake.